 What we offer

-We provide excellent supported living and outreach support, where enable people we support to live in their own homes and make their own choices about the lives they want to lead.
+We provide caring supported living and outreach support, helping and enabling autistic people we support to live in their own homes and make their own choices about the lives they want to lead.

-The level of support we provide depends on the need and wishes of the individual.
-We have highly specialised teams who provide 24/7 support to people with autism and Asperger Syndrome who need a high level of care.
+The level of support we provide depends on the needs and wishes of the individual.
+We have highly specialised teams who provide 24/7 support to people who need a high level of care.
 They may live with others or on their own.
 We also provide outreach support to people who are able to live independently, but who need a little bit of extra help.

-We are proud of our 300+ dedicated employees, who support the charity in many ways.
-We invest in high-quality training and development.
+We invest in high-quality training and development and we are proud of our 300+ employees.
 Our support staff are required to demonstrate they have the knowledge and skills required by Skills for Care and the Care Quality Commission in the Care Certificate.
 Staff are also supported to gain higher level qualifications such as QCF Awards, Certificates and Diplomas.